tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * [composing_masterpieces.ipynb](Activities/06-Stu_Composing_Masterpieces/Solved/composing_masterpieces.ipynb)

-Initiate the review session by asking the first student who completed the student solution to conduct a dry walkthrough.
-If no student was identified to perform the walkthrough, conduct a dry walkthrough yourself.
-If the student needs assistance facilitating the review, ask guided questions such as:
+Initiate the review session by asking the student volunteer to conduct a dry walkthrough.
+If no student was identified, conduct a dry walkthrough yourself.
+If the student needs help facilitating the review, ask guided questions such as:

 * How many different ways can you compose plots?
 What are the operators?